 Over time the term has come to reference lazy writing.
 An easy grab at an overused trope, thereby cheapening both the hero’s anger and his girlfriend’s life.

 Needless to say male comic book writers have been doing most of the fridging.

 I thought of this term in the context of a romance novel I happened to read today.

 The romance writer’s version of fridging is killing off a hero’s wife before the start of the story.
 Such was the case in the romance I read today.

-The hero is everything you would want in a hero and so as the story unfolded I started to wonder, “Why?
-Why did the author choose to make the hero a grieving widower?”
+The hero is everything you would want in a hero.
+And so as the story unfolded I started to wonder, “Why?
+Why did the author make the hero a grieving widower?”

-Not only did he lose a beloved wife, he also lost his 3-year-old son at the same time and in wartime conditions the hero learns about only after the fact and for which he was not to blame … but nevertheless does blame himself, as if he could have/should have anticipated those particular conditions.
-The reader sees no reason to blame him.
+Not only did he lose a beloved wife, he also lost his 3-year-old son at the same time.
+Their deaths happened in wartime conditions the hero learns about only after the fact.
+And for which he was not to blame ….
+But nevertheless does blame himself, as if he could have/should have anticipated those particular conditions.

-Furthermore, those conditions are not relevant to the plot in the sense that they do not generate any action on the part of the hero.
-They serve as the cause of his distressed emotional life to which the reader has access, although he keeps his emotions to himself – as a hero would.
+Furthermore, those conditions are not relevant to the plot.
+That is, they do not generate any action on the part of the hero.
+They serve only as the cause of his distressed emotional life to which the reader has access, although he keeps his emotions to himself – as a hero would.